Scratch-building: Tools

 Specialty Tools

-- The Chopper
+- Modified Chopper

 - Miter Sander